barkmadley/hivery-backend-challenge/README.md

 (.venv) $ make run
 ```

+# Configuration options

 ## Configuring the location of the companies/people JSON files

 Modify the lines in `config.py` that set the constants `COMPANIES_FILE` and `PEOPLE_FILE`

+## Configuring the database

+Modify the lines in `config.py` that set `DB` and `MONGO_URI`.

+Setting `DB` to `"mongo"` will load the json blobs into the mongo specified by
+`MONGO_URI` and then serve the requests from that DB.

+Only a little bit of time has been spent optmising the mongo backend.

+Setting `DB` to `"inmemory"` will load the json blobs into memory and just do
+index based lookups

 # Manual Testing